-We believe that the Proposed Condistions should reflect community expectations.
 We note that, according to the 2017 Victorian Animal Welfare Action Plan, there is strong public support for the welfare of animals, stating that 98% of Victorians rate protecting the welfare of animals as important or very important and 75% feel the welfare of animals should be better protected.

-In addition, a 2010 survey found that "99% of Australians are against cruelty to animals".
+In addition, a 2010 survey found that "99% of Australians are against cruelty to animals" and 72% "find killing male chicks unacceptable".
 The survey also found that 54% of Australians believe that vegan diets can be healthy.
 It also found that 56% of Australians say there are one or more things that would encourage them to become vegan, including evidence that many farming practices cause stress and pain for millions of animals every year and evidence they can be healthy on a vegan diet.
 (A Pound of Flesh, Vegan/Vegetarian Society of Queensland)